alazarlemma02/alazarlemma02/README.md

 # 💫 About Me:
-I'm currently working on a Mobile App Project.<br>I'm looking to collaborate on any Flutter project.<br>I'm currently learning Cloud computing and Data Analysis.<br>Ask me about any backend service Java, and Flutter(Dart).
+I'm currently working on a Mobile App Project.<br>I'm looking to collaborate on any Flutter project.<br>I'm currently learning API Development using Rails.<br>Ask me about any backend service Java, and Flutter(Dart), Rails.

 ## 🌐 Socials: